MicrosoftDocs/sql-docs/docs/big-data-cluster/spark-3-upgrade.md

 ## Microsoft Spark Runtime library updates

-As covered by the [Microsoft Spark Runtime](microsoft-spark-runtime.md) specification, all default Python, R and Scala libraries were updated on the CU13 release.
+As covered by the [Microsoft Spark Runtime](microsoft-spark-runtime.md) specification, all default Python, R, and Scala libraries were updated on the CU13 release.
 Also, many libraries were added to provide a better out-of-the-box experience.

 1. Make sure that your workload works with the newer library set.
 1. Review if a custom loaded library is now part of the default package baseline, and adjust your jobs specifications to remove the custom library to allow the job to use the shipped library.